JosephHeydorn/MakeCode-Tutorials/docs/projects/Thermostat-Demo.md

 ## Step 4

-Now lets grab a second if else statment.
-Then we can essentially leave the the digital write blocks inside of the if-else statement just like we placed them in the first section.
+Now lets grab a second If-Else statment.
+Then we can essentially leave the the digital write blocks inside of the If-Else statement just like we placed them in the first section.
 The only thing we need to do is change the pin value to P6.

 ```blocks
 basic.forever(function () {